Sol-Client/client/README.md

 Anyone can modify, redistribute or see the source code of Sol.
 If you have privacy concerns or curiosity, you can also see for yourself that you are _not_ being spied on.

 **→ Active development** <br />
-_Every single_ suggested feature is considered and most likely added or planned to be added.
+Suggested features are always being considered and usually added.

 ## 📖 Features